tjanek/sleek/README.md

 #### v.0.1 ####
 > Thymeleaf as default template for pages
-> Support for Markdown, Asciidoctor, Thymeleaf, Jade and HTML templates
+> Support for Markdown, AsciiDoc, Thymeleaf, Jade and HTML templates

 #### v.0.2 ####
 > Config